-Networking is all about discovering and utilizing connections between people and tapping into your circle of friends, family, professors, previous employers and University of Minnesota Crookston (UMN Crookston) Alumni.
+Networking is all about discovering and utilizing connections between people and tapping into your circle of friends, family, professors, previous employers and University of Minnesota Crookston (U of M Crookston) Alumni.
 Remember, networking isn’t about schmoozing or begging for a job.
 Networking is about making connections to:

 - gain information and advice about a career field, industry or organization,